 I usually show the backyard/detached garage last.
 If there’s nothing special back there don’t feel like you have to show it, however, with today’s needs for outdoor living people want to see what kind of space you have back there to work with.
 Where can their dog run or where can their kids play or is there grass?
 Pick a good angle either from the house looking to the rear of the lot (if the yard is big and the back of your home is not that special) or from the rear fence looking at the back of the house (if it’s attractive).
 I can’t say enough how important sun is, do you want to buy a house with a sunny backyard or a flat lit, gloomy yard?

 All these are general guidelines.
 Each property is different and you’ll have to use your common sense and adjust your angles accordingly.
 We are not trying to fool anyone here or fake him or her out.
 It’s not deceiving someone or misrepresenting our house by taking advantage of a few camera angles.
-We are only trying to drive more traffic into our house from potential homebuyers who have thousands of homes on the Internet to choose from.
+We are only trying to drive more traffic into our house from potential home buyers in San Diego who have thousands of homes on the Internet to choose from.
+Redfin and Zillow are the first place buyers start shopping so the real estate photos you have are your first impression to get buyers through your home.
 The more bodies we get into our homes, the better chance of us getting an offer.
 Good luck and have fun shooting and carefully choosing your photos!